This month the block is a tad more difficult, but my primary motto on these things is “I Make The Mistakes So You Don’t Have To.” Here we go.

 SHINE Block 3 pattern_opquilt

 Please remember to set your printer settings to 100% and check the little scale square included on the pattern.
 It should measure 1″ in size.
+Illustrations of patterns below will vary from the newer version.

 I print out the number of sheets I need for each, then staple the stack of 3 or 4 or 5 together all over in the spaces.
 ALL OVER, staples everywhere in between the pieces.
 Then I can cut them out as a group without the paper shifting.